polipones/pod-hugo-main-website/content/posts/elections/sg_2026_1/index.md

 ---
 # Will be displayed at top of the page as main heading
-title: Volby na správce Pod-O-Gym # TODO
+title: Volby na správce Pod-O-Gym
 # Short post description
-description: "" # TODO
+description: "Informace k doplňujícím volbám správce Pod-O-Gym."
-author: "Web admin" # TODO
+author: "Web admin"
-tags: [] # TODO
+tags: [Volby]

+aliases:
+    - /posts/elections/sg_2026_1-

 # HideThisTranslation: true # Uncomment this if you don't want to link this translation of page in translations